jonathanbossenger/block-theme-course/module-03/03-What-Happens-When-Theme-Exported.md

 # Exporting a Theme

-Now that you understand how changes to Global Styles, templates and template parts are stored in the database, let's take a look at what happens behind the scenes, when you export the theme.
+Now that you understand how changes to Global Styles, templates, and template parts are stored in the database, let's take a look at what happens behind the scenes, when you export the theme.

 ## Site Editor Export